How have the school holidays treated you? Lets have a sweet treat, like this Chocolate Peanut Butter Bark, and a little chat.

 I’ve had an amazing two weeks with my little ones.
 As you may well imagine, most school holidays we pack in a lot of family travel.
-However recently we have on so many mini breaks and extended getaways that we decided a stint at home would feel more like a vacation than anything else I could plan.
+However, recently we have been on so many mini breaks and extended getaways that we decided a stint at home would feel more like a vacation than anything else I could plan.

 My aim over the school vacation was to have the children’s friends over as often as possible.
 We invited their closest friends for sleepovers a few times per week and we arranged activities to keep them amused.

 One of my favourite activities is cooking with the kids.
 I love having children in the kitchen!
 We’ve made pizza’s, cookies, frozen berry yoghurt and many more simple dishes that the kids have enjoyed making and eating.

 This Chocolate & Peanut Butter Bark was one of the easiest treats we made over the break.

 Chocolate Bark seemed to be a real trend a few years ago but I never got into it.
 I loved the look of the chocolate with flavours and toppings added, but the idea of then breaking the chocolate into shards and bagging the imperfect pieces really didn’t appeal to me.
 I like things to be a little neater.
 Once I realised that I could use a silicone mound to make my bark more “regular” in appearance I was much happier, and the experimenting began.